core-wg/comi/draft-ietf-core-comi.md

 as YANG, promotes interoperability between devices and applications from different manufacturers.

-CORECONF and RESTCONF are intended to work in a stateless client-server fashion.
+CoMI and RESTCONF are intended to work in a stateless client-server fashion.
 They use a single round-trip to complete a single editing transaction, where NETCONF needs multiple round trips.

-To promote small messages, CORECONF uses a YANG to CBOR mapping
+To promote small messages, CoMI uses a YANG to CBOR mapping
 {{I-D.ietf-core-yang-cbor}} and numeric identifiers {{I-D.ietf-core-sid}}
 to minimize CBOR payloads and URI length.